igmrlm/APDecode/README.md

 - `android.permission.BLUETOOTH_ADMIN (possibly dangerous)`
 - `com.example.myapp.custom_permission (unknown)`

-## Contributing

-If you find a bug or want to suggest a new feature, please create a new issue in the [GitHub repository](https://github.com/yourusername/apdecode) or submit a pull request.

 ## License

 This script is licensed under the [MIT License](https://opensource.org/licenses/MIT).
 Feel free to use it however you like!